Gift Card Faqs

-Gift cards must be applied for by filling out the Gift Card Request Form posted on the Financial Services website under Forms/Gift Cards.
-Once the form has been completed and approved, scan it and email it to email@example.com.
-An email will be sent notifying you when the cards can be picked up at the department deposit window in D-155 of the ASB.
-At the time of pick up, a form will be provided to document the distribution of the cards.
-After the cards have been distributed, send the completed distribution documentation form to firstname.lastname@example.org.
+Only full-time, 3/4 time, and part-time active employees are allowed to access the gift card portal (student employees can't access the site).
+Once submitted for approval, the gift card request goes to the Dean/Director for approval (if the request is NOT for research cash or gift cards for research participants) and then to the Controller for approval before it goes to Treasury Services for review and fulfillment.
+An email will be sent to the requestor/custodian with a notification that the gift cards or research cash is ready to be picked up at the department deposit window in D-155 of the ASB.
+At the time of pick up, a form will be provided to document the distribution of the cards or research cash.
+After the cards or cash have been distributed, send the completed distribution documentation form to firstname.lastname@example.org.
 The completed form or the cards themselves (if they have not been distributed) should be returned within 30 days of picking up the cards.
-If you have questions, you may contact Tammy Miner at 422-2914 in D-155 ASB or Steve Morley at 422-7648 or in A-153 ASB.
+If you have questions, you may contact Tammy Miner at 422-2914 in D-155 ASB or Steve Morley at 422-7648 in A-153 ASB.

-I want to buy a gift card from Target or Wal-Mart, how can I do that?
+I want to use a P-Card to buy a gift card from Target or Wal-Mart, how can I do that?

 You cannot.
 It is not practical for the University to keep an inventory of many different merchant gift cards.
-To satisfy the need for gift cards, the University offers two types of cards (1) a Campus Gift Card that can be used anywhere on campus and, (2) a prepaid Visa gift card that can be used anywhere Visa is accepted domestically.
+It is also against University policy to purchase gift cards from stores like these as all gift cards must be ordered through https://giftcards.byu.edu.
+To satisfy the campus need for gift cards, the University offers two types of cards (1) a Campus Gift Card that can be used anywhere on campus and, (2) a prepaid Visa gift card that can be used anywhere Visa is accepted domestically.
 We encourage you to support our campus operations, but if a campus gift card is not practical in your situation, we believe a Prepaid Visa gift card will be flexible enough to meet almost any gift card need.
 For more information about BYU's policy governing gift cards, cash equivalencies and the administration of these programs, click here.

 Why is there a service charge for a Prepaid Visa Card?